zefer/Combine/ReadMe.txt

 ----
 - Reduces the number of HTTP requests required to load your page.
 All your javascript files can be combined into a single <script> request in your html file.
 - Compressing the CSS/JS reduces the filesize, therefore reduces the bandwidth overhead
-- Keep seperate CSS and JS files for easier development
+- Keep separate CSS and JS files for easier development

 How does it work?
 -----------------
 - [optional] Uses the dependable JSMin method to reduce redundancy from the JavaScript, without obfuscation.
 In my experience, it's very dependable.
 - [optional] Uses the YUI CSS compressor to reduce redundancy from the CSS, not just white-space removal, see http://developer.yahoo.com/yui/compressor/
-- [optional] Caches merged files to local machine to avoid having to rebuild on each request
+- [optional] Caches merged files to avoid having to rebuild on each request
 - [optional] Uses Etags (file hash/fingerprints) to allow browsers to make conditional requests.
 E.g. browser says to server, only give me the javascript to download if your etag is different to mine (i.e. only if it has changed since my last visit).
-Otherwise, browser uses it's locally cached version.
+Otherwise, browser uses it's locally cached version (304 NOT MODIFIED).
+- [optional] Specify HTTP caching headers (such as Cache-Control) to instruct browsers and proxies how they should (or maybe shouldn't!) cache the files.
+A couple of articles I highly recommend reading: http://symkat.com/45/understanding-http-caching/ & http://palisade.plynt.com/issues/2008Jul/cache-control-attributes/

 Real Stats - an example of the benefits of ETags